dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/data/README.md

 [func_effects_config.yml](func_effects_config.yml) has the configuration for analyzing functional effects of mutations.
 The format is explained within the file.

-## Configuration for analyzing antibody escape
+## Configuration for analyzing escape
-[antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing effects of mutations on escape from antibodies or sera.
+[antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing escape from antibodies, stability treatment, etc.

-The format is explained within the file.
+## Configuration for summaries across assays
+[summary_config.yml](summary_config.yml) has the configuration for making summaries across assays.